zielinsm/explorator/README.md

 #### Notes

-I wanted to create a fully functional, similar project to Tor's [relay search](https://metrics.torproject.org/rs.html). exploraTor is not meant to compete or target to replace it.
+I wanted to create a fully functional, similar project to Tor's [relay search](https://metrics.torproject.org/rs.html).

 There are still features I want to add to the project like bandwidth/consensus weight graphs.
 If you have any ideas, please don't hesitate to open an issue or send in a PR.